What Is Nurse Burnout? Causes, Signs, and How to Cope

 Institutional Barriers to Mental Health Support

-Many hospitals and healthcare systems simply do not have dedicated mental health professionals, peer support specialists, or structured programs tailored to the specific psychological demands faced by nurses.
+Many hospitals lack dedicated mental health professionals or structured programs tailored to the psychological demands of nursing.

-This absence of readily accessible and specialized support means that when nurses experience symptoms of nurse burnout, they often don't know where to turn or find the existing resources inadequate.
-This gap in infrastructure directly contributes to the alarming statistics of nurse burnout, as nurses are left to navigate profound emotional and psychological challenges largely on their own.
+This absence of easily accessible and specialized support means that when nurses experience symptoms of nurse burnout, they often don't know where to turn.
+Or, they find the existing resources inadequate.
+This gap in infrastructure directly contributes to the alarming statistics of nurse burnout.
+Nurses are left to deal with profound emotional and psychological challenges largely alone.

 Confidentiality & Access Barriers